Livonia Marketplace: History

 Julius Young opened the first Hot Sam Pretzels at the mall in 1966.

 Livonia Mall remained largely unchanged until the late 1980s.
 In 1987, a new wing ending in a Mervyns department store was added.
 Children's Palace, a toy store chain, was added to the west end of the mall in 1989.
 This store closed three years later and was eventually converted to a paintball arena which closed in the mid-2000s.
 Value City bought the Crowley's store and two other mall-based Crowley's stores (at Universal Mall and Macomb Mall) in 1999, operating these as Crowley's Value City but later removing the Crowley's name.
 Konover Properties bought the mall in 2005.

 By 2007, Dollar Tree, GameStop, Jo-Ann Fabrics and Foot Locker were the only national chains with a presence there (besides the anchor stores), and the remaining tenants were local, independent shops.
 The mall also lost its Mervyns store in early 2006 when the chain exited Michigan.
 Konover Properties announced plans in 2007 for a possible redevelopment of the mall, including the addition of a new big box retailer.
 Originally, plans called for the demolition of everything but the Sears and Value City stores.
 Value City subsequently closed in March 2008 when the chain went out of business, and the entire mall was shuttered except for Sears and Jo-Ann Fabrics on May 31, 2008.
 Demolition began in February 2009.

 Redevelopment

 In September 2008, the City Council held a meeting to discuss redevelopment plans for the mall.
 Demolition of the vacant mall began in February 2009, and concluded in August of the same year.
 The Marketplace opened in mid-2010 with a Walmart Supercenter as a second anchor.
-Walmart opened in August 2010 along with Great Clips, a Verizon dealer, a Dots clothing store and a coney island restaurant.
+Walmart opened in August 2010 along with Great Clips, a Verizon store, a RadioShack store, a Dots clothing store and a Coney Island restaurant.
 A Kohl's store opened March 2012.

 On February 6, 2020, it was announced that Sears would be closing as part of a plan to close 31 stores nationwide.
 The store closed in April.